 [P.S.
 I’m sorry you see boxes in the mirrored furniture!
 I hung the gallery wall to inspire me to actually unpack these boxes and get everything together.
 Oops!]

 Step 1: Pick Two Neutrals, an accent and a pop.
-In this bedroom I chose white and black for the neutrals, gold for the accent and pink for pops of color.
+In this bedroom I chose white and black picture framing for the neutrals, gold for the accent and pink for pops of color.
 It can be tempting to use frames you have but a mirrored frame, an exposed wood frame and a black frame don’t want to be BFFS and sit next to each other, I pinky promise!

 Step 2: Order through a company that frames your art.
 Framing can be so expensive and that makes it even easier to put off for weeks!
 I love Minted.
 You can order art with a specific frame and size for a steal.
 I got most of these pieces above through Minted and you can search their art options here!
 Here is also a gallery wall layout form, but I just always grab 1-2 large pieces, a medium and fill the rest of the space with smaller frames!